-Traditional voltage regulator modules (VRMs) commonly used in high-current applications like data centres and FPGAs employ a multi-phase buck regulator.
-This regulator typically consists of several tightly packed power stages, each with an inductor of around 6x10 mm or 6x12 mm size, and a height of 12 mm.
-The input voltage in these applications is around 12V, while the output voltage can be as low as 1.X V or 0.8 V.

-During normal operation, one phase in the multi-phase buck regulator is turned on, while the others remain off, and continue to cycle through.
+VOLTAGE REGULATOR MODULE (NON TLVR) Traditional VRMs commonly used in high-current applications like data centres and FPGAs employ a multiphase buck regulator.
+This regulator typically consists of several tightly packed power stages with 56mm or 46mm, each with an inductor of around 6x12 mm or 6x10 mm size, and a height of 12 mm.
+The input voltage in these applications is around 12V, while the output voltage can be as low as 1.X V or 0.8 V. During normal operation, one phase in the multi-phase buck regulator is turned on, while the others remain off, and continue to cycle through.
 While each phase will have a ripple current like that of a traditional buck converter, the currents into the output are summed, creating an overall smaller ripple.
 An example of the inductor current waveforms and output current ripple can be seen in Figure 2.
+During a transient period, the current per phase can increase rapidly, leading to a drooping in the output voltage before the converter can respond and regulate properly.
+This increase in load current can be seen in Figure 3.